Bill has over 35 years of experience in the field of latent print identification. Bill

 He has appeared as an expert witness on fingerprint identification over five

 hundred times in California State and Federal Courts.

 Consulting Services Available:

-Expert witness testimony to support the admissibility of fingerprint evidence during Daubert and
+witness testimony to support the admissibility of fingerprint evidence during Daubert and other evidence hearings.

-will go anywhere, anytime (well almost anytime) to provide expert witness testimony supporting fingerprint evidence in Daubert,
+anytime (well almost anytime) to provide expert witness testimony supporting fingerprint evidence in Daubert, Frye, or other

-Frye, or other evidence hearings.
-Prosecutors and other attorneys facing challenges to fingerprint evidence,
+evidence hearings.
+Prosecutors and other attorneys facing challenges to fingerprint evidence, please contact